 You may purchase a laptop from any vendor you choose, as long as it meets our recommended or minimum specifications, however the following options may provide a better value:

-Many departments will require you to run software that is Microsoft Windows only!
+Many courses will require you to run software that is Microsoft Windows only!

 CBEE: Windows or Mac